-These Rontose is also called as Rontoso or Rontus or just Rontos.
+This Rontose is also called Rontoso or Rontus or just Rontos.
 The side dish served with these Rice Pooris is a dal made with Toor and Potatoes in a simple tadka.
-Again this simple dal is called as Thoi or ani thoy or Dalithoy.
+Again this simple dal is called Thoi or ani thoy or Dalithoy.

-One of the main difference in making these pooris is the use of a presser used to roll out the pooris.
+One of the main differences in making these pooris is the use of a presser used to roll out the pooris.
 The balls are placed between the plates and pressed.
-If the presser is not available, we can use two plastic sheets and pressed it to thin discs.
+If the presser is not available, we can use two plastic sheets and pressed them to thin discs.

 These are the final ones for this month in the A to Z Indian Poori for alphabet R.

 Many recipes use only Rice Flour.
 However, some use 1/4th part of the dough with maida as well.